gecio/gecio.github.io/docs/_optimist/guided_tour/step12/index.en.md

 Conclusion
 ----------

-We have now created a VM based on all the parts we created before, it's reachable from the internet and we've logged in via SSH!
+We have now created a VM based on our knowledge from steps from 7 to 11, it's reachable from the internet and we've logged in via SSH!

+In the next step, we break away from individual instances and create a stack.